-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the year ended December 31, 2024
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS For the three months ended March 31, 2025

-This Management's Discussion and Analysis of Gold Terra Resource Corp. ("Gold Terra" or the "Company") ("MD&A") provides analysis of the Company's financial results for the year ended December 31, 2024 and should be read in conjunction with the accompanying audited consolidated financial statements and notes thereto for the year ended December 31, 2024, all of which are available at www.sedarplus.ca.
-This MD&A is based on information available as at April 25, 2025.
+This Management's Discussion and Analysis of Gold Terra Resource Corp. ("Gold Terra" or the "Company") ("MD&A") provides analysis of the Company's financial results for the three months ended March 31, 2025 and should be read in conjunction with the accompanying unaudited consolidated financial statements and notes thereto for the three months ended March 31, 2025, and with audited consolidated financial statements at statements and notes thereto for the year ended December 31, 2024, all of which are available at www.sedarplus.ca.
+This MD&A is based on information available as at May 28, 2025.

-The accompanying December 31, 2024 audited consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") applicable to the preparation of the financial statements.
+The accompanying unaudited condensed consolidated interim financial statements for the three months ended March 31, 2025 have been prepared in accordance with International Accounting Standard 34 "Interim Financial Reporting" ("IAS 34") using accounting policies consistent with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").
 All amounts are expressed in Canadian dollars, unless otherwise stated.